Choosing an air ambulance

 - Industry standards: Few federal requirements specify what equipment or drugs must be carried.

-- Mayo One Airplane standards: Mayo One Airplane's flight team carries a full complement of critical care medications, monitoring equipment and oxygen.
-The team provides highly specialized supplies and equipment — ranging from basic supplemental oxygen to advanced medical equipment — if patients have complex medical needs.
+- Mayo Clinic standards: Mayo Clinic's air ambulance flight teams carry a full complement of critical care medications, monitoring equipment and oxygen.
+The teams provide highly specialized supplies and equipment — ranging from basic supplemental oxygen to advanced medical equipment — if patients have complex medical needs.
 Equipment, medications and crew member training is comparable to that of a critical care unit or emergency department at a hospital.
-Both packed red blood cells and thawed plasma are available on all flights as necessary.
-Mayo One Airplane carries a portable lab analyzer that measures arterial blood gases and other lab values.
+Packed red blood cells (3 units), thawed plasma (3 units), whole blood (2 units) and platelets (1 unit) are available for every flight.
+Mayo Clinic's air ambulances carry a portable lab analyzer that measures arterial or venous blood gases, electrolytes, hemoglobin, lactate, and international normalized levels (INR) levels.

 How many health care team members attend a flight?